shigenobu/magentadesk/README.md

 * 22: in maintenance
 * 23: no exists base or compare
 * 24: no exists diff seqs
-* 31: not success command
+* 31: not success code
 * 32: not success status
 * 99: unknown